microsoft/DeepSpeed/docs/_tutorials/bert-finetuning.md

 | 24               | OOM     | 60.7      | 1.2         |
 | 32               | OOM     | 63        | 1.3         |

 Table 3.
-Samples/second for running Squad Fine-Tuning on NVIDIA V100 (32-GB) using PyTorch and DeepSpeed transformer kernels.
+Samples/second for running SQuAD fine-tuning on NVIDIA V100 (32-GB) using PyTorch and DeepSpeed transformer kernels.

 As mentioned, we can increase the micro-batch size per GPU from 3 to 24 or even higher if larger batch size is required.
 In order to support a larger micro-batch, we may need to enable the memory-optimization flags for the transformer kernel as described in [DeepSpeed Transformer Kernel](/tutorials/transformer_kernel/) tutorial.
 Table 4 shows which optimization flags are required for running different range of micro-batch size.